hoani/hoani.github.io/_posts/guides/2022-03-30-golangGenerics.md

 In the above example, we used inferrence to determine what type `T` should use.
 This was easy for the compiler to deduce because our input arguments provide the type.

 Determining `T` implicitly isn't always possible.

-For example, I might want a more convenient method to get a `nil` pointer to a specific type.
-Afterall, writing `var value *MyType` gets annoying.
-So I write:
+For example, I might want a convenient way to get a `nil` pointer to a specific type, so I write:

 ```golang
 func NilPtr[T any]() *T {